 The board of directors has determined that each member of the audit committee meets the financial literacy and independence requirements of the SEC and New York Stock Exchange, as applicable, and that Ms. Boswell, Mr. Ferraro and Mr. Read are each an "audit committee financial expert" as defined under the applicable rules of the SEC.
 Under the Company's corporate governance guidelines, no member of the audit committee may serve on the audit committee of more than three public companies, including ManpowerGroup.
-No member of the audit committee of more than three of more than three public companies, including ManpowerGroup.
+No member of the audit committee currently serves on the audit committee of more than three public companies, including ManpowerGroup.